insin/nwb/docs/guides/ReactComponents.md

 #### UMD Externals

-The React component template uses [`npm.umd.externals` config](/docs/Configuration.md#externals-object) to make UMD builds use React via a global `React` variable rather than bundling it.
+The React component build uses [`npm.umd.externals` config](/docs/Configuration.md#externals-object) to make UMD builds use React via a global `React` variable rather than bundling it.

 If you have other dependencies users will need to make available globally to use your UMD build, you will need to add suitable configuration for them.